microsoft/terraform-provider-fabric/docs/resources/lakehouse.md

 page_title: "fabric_lakehouse Resource - terraform-provider-fabric"
 subcategory: ""
 description: |-
-  This resource manages a Fabric Lakehouse.
+  Manage a Fabric Lakehouse.
-  See Lakehouse https://learn.microsoft.com/training/modules/get-started-lakehouses for more information.
+  Use this resource to manage a Lakehouse https://learn.microsoft.com/training/modules/get-started-lakehouses.
   -> This item supports Service Principal authentication.
 ---

 # fabric_lakehouse (Resource)

-This resource manages a Fabric Lakehouse.
+Manage a Fabric Lakehouse.

-See [Lakehouse](https://learn.microsoft.com/training/modules/get-started-lakehouses) for more information.
+Use this resource to manage a [Lakehouse](https://learn.microsoft.com/training/modules/get-started-lakehouses).

 -> This item supports Service Principal authentication.